YuzuRanger/UO_Score/README.md

 Grade_UO_Score_OMR.R: R script to produce scores and identify problematic student responses using output from UO_Score_OMR.R

+> [!TIP]
+> If you want to use the UO Score Application with a GUI, [go to DesktioDeployR UO Score instead](https://github.com/YuzuRanger/DesktopDeployR/tree/ScoreApp).

 ## Setting Up in VS Code
 ℹ️ Follow these steps: [R in Visual Studio Code](https://code.visualstudio.com/docs/languages/r)
 When choosing mirrors, you can choose US(OR) which is the Oregon State University Open Source Lab!